dwray/ConnectedCar/README.md

 The controller application is essentially the reverse.

 For more information on Solace for IoT, refer to https://solace.com/internet-of-things.
+To see the demo in action, refer to https://solace.com/blog/use-cases/crashing-connected-car-demo.

 ## How it works
 A device that is connected to a Solace Router may publish and subscribe to data that is presented as either an event or command using the MQTT protocol.